jostmey/dkm/repertoire-classification-problem/dataset/README.md

 classification dataset, receptors are not labelled by pMHC, but rather the T-cell repertoire is labelled by the patient’s CMV serostatus.

+Samples have been built from this dataset and split into a training, validation, and test set.
+The samples are stored in a HDF5 file under database.h5.
+The file, which is over 5GB, is too large to store here.
+Click [here](https://www.dropbox.com/s/gzp8qy613qeiylx/database.h5?dl=0) to download the database file, which should be placed in this folder.